bencrbcp/dietcokebuttonformom/README.md

   <li> You should now be able to go on the link for the webapp and receive notifications when your desired person presses the button </li>
 </ol>

-Note: You may notice that in the app.py, the template for the SMS notifications is an email.
-If you're unfamiliar with this, learn more [here](https://www.dialmycalls.com/blog/send-text-messages-email-address)
+Note: You may notice that in the app.py, the template for the SMS notifications is an email.Read more [here](https://www.dialmycalls.com/blog/send-text-messages-email-address)

-## Planned feautres
-  * An internal server where people can set up their own, private instances of the Diet Coke webapp at the click of a button, without having to deal with forking and creating a project on a separate cloud platform.
-  * A method of editing the "Diet Coke" text on the page, the color, among other things without having to edit the HTML by hand, and doing so on the weabpp itself instead.